carlosdp/harbor/README.md

 If a Chain Link runs into an error, it cancels the rest of the deployment chain and executes a `Rollback` event on the already-executed Chain Links.

 ## Configuration
-Harbor only requires one simple JSON file to setup a deployment chain:
+SupplyChain only requires one simple JSON file to setup a deployment chain:

 *Note:* Deployment Chains must be suffixed with '-chain'